gulpjs/liftoff/README.md

 A function called after your environment is prepared.
 A good place to modify the environment before calling `execute`.
 When invoked, `this` will be your instance of Liftoff.
 The `env` param will contain the following keys:

 - `cwd`: the current working directory
-- `require`: an array of modules that liftoff tried to pre-load
+- `preload`: an array of modules that liftoff tried to pre-load
 - `configNameSearch`: the config files searched for
 - `configPath`: the full path to your configuration file (if found)
 - `configBase`: the base directory of your configuration file (if found)